paulfranco/AndroidInterviewQuestions/README.md

 **What is NDK?**

 NDK stands for Native Development Kit.
 NDK is a toolset that lets you implement parts of your app using native-code languages such as C and C++.

+**When does Android App Not Responding (ANR) happen?**

+ANR happens when the main thread is blocked for a few seconds.
+To avoid it, you should not use the main thread to read or write files, connect to the internet, and operate with databases.

+**Which programming language is the Android framework written in?**

+The Application and Framework layers are written in Java.
+The Drivers and the library layer are written in C and C++

+**What devices may Android be run on?**

+Android may run on all electronic devices if the support Android hardware configurations.
+Example: cars, phones, laptops, watches, tvs, head phones, and so on.